-- Administer range of motion exercises and assist in the patient’s ADLs.
+- Administer a range of motion exercises and assist in the patient’s ADLs.

 - Remove AFOs every 2 hours and assess skin for areas for redness and sores.

-- Reposition patient in wheelchair to ensure upright and accurate placement of straps.
+- Reposition patient in a wheelchair to ensure upright and accurate placement of straps.